 Coronavirus impact: Sale of condoms, contraceptives goes up

-Coronavirus impact: Sale of condoms and contraceptives

 New Delhi, Mar 23: “All you need is love, love is all you need”, sang The Beatles in the 1960s, and that is possibly the mantra for couples young and not so young confined to their homes, away from office, parties and other such distractions, in these anxious coronavirus times.